abgnpr/meetings-assistant/README.md

 **Notes**

+- Meeting times must be quoted `'HH:MM'`

 - Meeting times must be 4 digit representations `HH:MM`.
-  Preceding 0s for single digit hours and minutes are necessary.
+  Preceding 0 is necessary for single digit hours and minutes.
+This is wrong: `10:2`; this is right: `10:02`.

 - Valid values for `days`
   - list<br>
     `- Monday`<br>